-If this option is set to 'Beep', an audible tone is generated to alert the operator that the test has finished.
+If this option is set to 'Beep', a short audible tone is generated to alert the operator that the test has finished.
+If this option is set to 'Long beep', the audible tone continues for approximately 10 seconds.
+Any key (apart from ALT, CAPS and SHIFT) will cancel the tone.